davidmalcolm/gcc-global-state/new-classes.rst

-The above virtual functions should only be used for the case where inheritance is occurring (I'm only using this for pass instances) - the rest of the time the correct hooks for the types should be invoked directly, using overloaded `gt_` functions, so that the choice of function occurs when gcc is being compiled, not at gcc run-time.
+The above virtual functions should only be used for the case where inheritance is occurring (I'm only using this for pass instances) - the rest of the time the correct hooks for the types should be invoked directly, using specific `gt_` functions, so that the choice of function occurs when gcc is being compiled, not at gcc run-time.

 It might be useful to have some empty base classes, to better document GC